dcunited001/dcunited001.github.io/_posts/2017-06-13-international-trends-2020-the-automation-crisis.md

   - elaborate on mechanics/dynamics of shifting supply chains
     - especially in the context of novel materials/fabrication tech

-#### International Regulation of Supply Chains
+- The interantional regulation of supply chains will constrain investment behavior... (include this here?)

-- The interantional regulation of supply chains strongly constrains investment behavior... (include this here?)
+- Conflict minerals help finance destabilization and prevent economic development

 - There is a fantastic Harvard ILJ article on this specific issue, which is absolutely fascinating.
 In terms of novel-information